PM issues call to arms to Tory MPs and says 2024 will see economy ‘bounce back’

 A defiant Rishi Sunak insisted he would still be Prime Minister after May’s local elections as he dismissed “Westminster gossip” about Tory leadership plots and sought to rally his party behind him.

-Mr Sunak issued a call to arms to Conservative MPs in Parliament as he battled to assert his authority behind him following days of speculation about his position.
+Mr Sunak issued a call to arms to Conservative MPs in Parliament as he battled to assert his authority following days of speculation about his position.

 And in a BBC interview he insisted his plan for the country was working and “2024 will prove to be the year that the economy bounces back”.